Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Basic Setup

 Consider a group of units indexed by $i \in \{1, \dots, n\}$.
 In each of two periods, indexed by $t=1,2$, units can be potentially assigned either an active treatment ($w_t = 1$) or a control treatment, which may be no treatment at all ($w_t = 0$).
 Let $W_{it}$ denote the treatment unit $i$ actually receives at time $t$: $W_{it}=1$ if the unit is exposed to the active treatment, $W_{it}=0$ if the unit is exposed to the control treatment.
 Let $\bW_i = \left(W_{i1}, W_{i2}\right)$.
 Then $\bW_i \in \left\{(0,0),(1,0), (0,1), (1,1) \right\}$, that is, units can experience treatment in neither period, $\bW_i = (0,0)$; only in the first period, $\bW_i = (1,0)$; only in the second period, $\bW_i = (0,1)$; or in both periods, $\bW_i = (1,1)$.
 Let $\bW_{t}$ denote the $n$-dimensional vector with $i$-th element $W_{it}$, which is a random vector prior to the assignment at time $t$, and let $\bw_{t}$ be a realization of the random vector $\bW_{t}$.

 Let $Y_{i2}$ denote the final outcome, which is the object of primary interest and it is measured after assignment of the final treatment, $\bW_2$.
 After assignment to the first treatment, but prior to the assignment to the second treatment, an intermediate outcome, $Y_{i1}$, can be measured for each unit $i$.
 The intermediate variable we consider is the lagged outcome (or a transformation of the lagged outcome), which is a measure of the same substantive quantity as the final outcome, but measured at a previous time-point between the receipt of the first treatment and the receipt of the final treatment.
 This choice is compelling, since it is reasonable to believe that the lagged intermediate outcome is related to both the treatment assignment at time $t=2$, $\bW_2$, and the final outcome, $Y_{i2}$.
+For instance in our illustrative study, units are firms and $W_{i1}$ is equal to $1$ if firm $i$ receives a loan in the first period (2002 to 2004); and, similarly, $W_{i2}$ is equal to 1 if firm $i$ receives a loan in the second period (2005 to 2007).
+The final outcome of interest is the number of employees at the end of 2007.
+As intermediate outcome we consider a binary indicator equal to 1 for firms that increase their number of employees by the end of 2004 and zero otherwise.
+The choice of a firm to hire new employees during the first treatment period is reasonably related to the the decision to apply for a loan in the second treatment period as well as the number of employees in 2007.

 For each unit $i$, let $Y_{i1}(\bw_1)$ denote the potential outcomes for the intermediate variable at time $t=1$ given treatment assignment $\bw_1$ in the first period, and let $Y_{i2}(\bw_1, \bw_2)$ denote the potential outcome for the final outcome given the entire treatment assignment sequence, $(\bw_1, \bw_2)$.